Chlorobium chlorochromatii

-Chlorobium chlorochromatii, originally known as Chlorobium aggregatum, is a symbiotic green sulfur bacteria that performs anoxygenic photosynthesis and functions as an obligate photoautotroph using reduced sulfur species as electron donors.
+Chlorobium chlorochromatii, previously included in Chlorobium aggregatum, is a symbiotic green sulfur bacteria that performs anoxygenic photosynthesis and functions as an obligate photoautotroph using reduced sulfur species as electron donors.
 Chlorobium chlorochromatii can be found in stratified freshwater lakes.

 Topic morphology

-C. chlorochromatii is a Gram-negative, non-motile bacillus, that exist in short chains.
-They are green in color and have a ring of chlorosomes around that line the inside of their cell wall.
-Within these chlorosomes contain the light harvesting pigment bacteriochlorophyll a and bacteriochlorophyll c which feed electrons into Photosystem 1.
+Chlorobium chlorochromatii is a Gram-negative, non-motile bacillus, that exists in short chains.
+The cells are green and contain a ring of chlorosomes around lining the inside of their cell wall.
+These chlorosomes contain light harvesting pigments bacteriochlorophyll a and bacteriochlorophyll c, which transfer electrons into Photosystem 1.

 Ecology

-Photosynthetic green sulfur bacteria such as Chlorobium chlorochromatii reside in freshwater, stratified lakes beneath the micro-aerophilic algal layer in anaerobic, light-exposed environments.
-They have been found worldwide, mostly in holomictic or meromictic stratified lakes.
-Lakes that support this environment have been found in Germany, Tasmania, the USA, ice-covered lakes in Antarctica, Israel and Japan.
+Photosynthetic green sulfur bacteria such as Chlorobium chlorochromatii reside in freshwater, stratified lakes and are found below micro-aerophilic algal layer in anaerobic, light-exposed environments.
+They are found worldwide, mostly in holomictic or meromictic stratified lakes.
+Such environments have been reported in Germany, Tasmania, the USA, ice-covered lakes in Antarctica, Israel, and Japan.
 Chlorobium chlorochromatii prefer environments with low temperature and low sulfur concentrations.